goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

-And of course the rendered name to display on the page template If we do not recieve a name that means we are on the root level.
+And of course the rendered name to display on the page template If we do not receive a name that means we are on the root level.
     >>> renderedName(None)
     u'Root Folder'